 Soft skills are acquired competences of an emotional and relational nature.
-Loosely speaking, soft skills encompass all skills that enable us to be better at communicating, engaging and interacting with others.
+Loosely speaking, they encompass all skills that enable us to be better at communicating, engaging and interacting with others.

-Soft skills training and development is often talked about in professional environments, however it is rarely addressed in a practical perspective.
+Training and developing them is often talked about in professional environments, however it is rarely addressed in a practical perspective.
 One of the most heard-of is emotional intelligence, and its training is unfortunately mostly limited to theoretical explanations without actually creating the conditions for training it and experiencing it in a safer environment.

-Because soft skills are necessary to improve internal interaction and communication, there is only so much we can learn from a theoretical perspective, and this is why in our workshops we prefer a radically practical approach.
+Because these skills are necessary for teambuilding, leadership development and communication, there is only so much we can learn from a theoretical perspective, and this is why in my workshops I prefer a radically practical approach.

-From our point of view soft skills development can only come through experiential learning and we firmly believe that this approach is more valuable than any organizational restructuring or format.
+From my point of view developing these skills can only come through experiential learning and I firmly believe that this approach is more valuable than any organizational restructuring or format.

-Specifically, there are 5 skills we consider fundamental and we base our work on:
+Specifically, there are 5 skills I consider fundamental and we base our work on:

 - Emotional intelligence